 Public understanding of Los Angeles' urban forest and its management policies varied widely.
-Some informed citizens provided written comments that seem to reflect the general consensus of the urban forestry stakeholders, as indicated in the survey participant quotes on the previous page and at the end of section 14.
+Some informed citizens provided written comments that seem to reflect the general consensus of the urban forestry stakeholders, as indicated by the survey participant comments on the previous page and at the end of section14.